Pro Gaming Guide

 4 Turn Off Mouse Acceleration (Enhance Aim)

-If you play FPS games like Valorant, CS:GO, or Apex Legends, "Mouse Acceleration" is your worst enemy.
-It inconsistently changes your crosshair speed based on how fast you move your hand, destroying your muscle memory.
+If you play FPS games like Valorant, CS:GO, or Apex Legends, "Mouse Acceleration" can be problematic.
+It inconsistently changes your crosshair speed based on how fast you move your hand, affecting your muscle memory.

 • Press the Windows Key, type "Mouse settings", and press Enter.